Temi-Tade/DOMSculpt/README.md

 export default Header;
 </pre>

-This way, you can import the `Header` sculpt can render it in `app.js`.
+This way, you can import the `Header` sculpt and render it in `app.js`.

 ### Adding events
 Since Sculpts are regular JavaScript objects, functions can be written directly into them.